 Jenna Butler, who has been involved since the report began, frames its purpose as giving people agency in a moment when technology feels like something happening to them.
 “With any technology we introduce to society, that’s a sociotechnical shift,” she says in the episode.
 “How people perceive it, use it, what they want to do with it, what they’re willing to pay for — all these things matter.”
 The report, she describes, aims to make visible what current research shows, and to help people understand how their own behaviors and views are shaping the technology.

 Rebecca Janssen joined Microsoft full time in October 2024, having followed the New Future of Work reports from outside the organization during her PhD, where she studied AI’s impacts on work and society from an economics perspective.
-She describes the variety of topics and disciplinary perspectives in the report as one of its defining qualities.

 The core tension: efficiency versus the future worth wanting

 Jenna Butler reinforces the intentionality theme.
-“It is not predetermined.
-The future of work is actively being built by us, by consumers.”
-That framing appears in the main report summary as well and is presented as a corrective to both techno-pessimist and techno-optimist framings — neither “AI will destroy jobs” nor “AI will fix everything” is treated as a given.
-The outcomes depend on choices being made now.
+“The future of work is actively being built by us, by consumers,” she says in the episode — a framing presented as a corrective to both techno-pessimist and techno-optimist positions.

 Benchmarking against the past as a mistake